welchbj/tt/README.rst

 ============

-tt was developed in Python 3 and no effort has been made for compatibility with Python 2. tt was written in pure Python, so it only requires a Python installation to run.
+tt was developed in Python 3 and no effort has been made for compatibility with Python 2. tt was written in pure Python, so it only requires a compatible Python installation to run.

 You can get the latest release from PyPI.
 Just use::